Quentixx/KFileBuilder/README.md

 - #### Intuitive User Interface:
    The user interface will be designed to be user-friendly and intuitive, enabling users to easily manage their templates and create folder and file structures with just a few clicks.

+## In progress
+- __Basic Interface__ : user-friendly interface using [Compose for Desktop](https://github.com/JetBrains/compose-multiplatform)
+- __Templates tab__ : interface for creating and managing templates

 ## TODO
-- Define the project architecture.
-- Implement the basic user interface.
-- Set up the template creation logic.
-- Set up the template saving logic.
+- Set up the template managing logic (creating, editing & deleting).
 - Implement the creation of folder and file structures from templates.